Open Letter to Senator Kefauver; How Our Government Subsidizes Malnutrition and Disease; We Can’t Believe It

-The following is a transcription of the combined October 1961 issue of Dr. Royal Lee’s Applied Trophology newsletter, originally published by Standard Process Laboratories.
+The following is a transcription of the October 1961 issue of Dr. Royal Lee’s Applied Trophology newsletter, originally published by Standard Process Laboratories.

 An Open Letter to Senator Kefauver